 |Timing|| || || |

 |Diagnosis|| || |

-Depression in palliative patients
+Depression in patients receiving palliative care

 Depression in children and adolescents